-- Annex A: Reconciliation of Retained Earnings Available for Dividend Declaration - Annex B: Map Showing the Relationships Between and Among the Company and its Ultimate Parent Company, Middle Parent, Subsidiaries or Co-subsidiaries, Associates, Wherever Located or Registered - Annex C: Supplementary Schedules Required by Annex 68-J - Schedule A. Financial Assets - Schedule B. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders (Other than Related Parties) - Schedule C. Amounts Receivable from Related Parties which are Eliminated During the Consolidation of Financial Statements - Schedule D. Long-term Debt - Schedule E. Indebtedness to Related Parties - Schedule F. Guarantees of Securities of Other Issuers - Schedule G. Capital Stock - Annex D: Computation of Distributable Income
+- Annex A: Reconciliation of Retained Earnings Available for Dividend Declaration - Annex B: Map Showing the Relationships Between and Among the Company and its Ultimate Parent Company, Middle Parent, Subsidiaries or Co-subsidiaries, Associates, Wherever Located or Registered - Annex C: Supplementary Schedules Required by Annex 68-J - Schedule A. Financial Assets - Schedule B. Amounts Receivable from Directors, Officers, Employees, Related Parties, and Principal Stockholders (Other than Related Parties) - Schedule C. Amounts Receivable from Related Parties which are Eliminated During the Consolidation of Financial Statements - Schedule D. Long-term Debt - Schedule E. Indebtedness to Related Parties - Schedule F. Guarantees of Securities of Other Issuers - Schedule G. Capital Stock

+Annex D: Computation of Distributable Income

-RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION DECEMBER 31, 2022
+RECONCILIATION OF RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION DECEMBER 31, 2023

-Total Unappropriated Retained Earnings - January 1, 2022 ₱946,872,551 Net income actually earned/realized during the period: Net income (loss) during the period closed to retained earnings (5,569,287,139) Less: Non-actual/unrealized income net of tax Amount of provision for deferred tax during the period Fair value adjustment of Investment Property resulting to loss 9,957,856,979 Other unrealized gains or adjustments to the retained earnings as a result of certain transactions accounted for under the PFRS (160,735,987) 9,797,120,991 Add: Non-actual losses Adjustments due to deviation from PFRS/GAAP - loss Net income actually earned during the period 4,227,833,853 Add (Less): Dividend declarations during the period (3,887,219,240) TOTAL RETAINED EARNINGS, AVAILABLE FOR DIVIDEND DECLARATION, ENDING ₱1,287,487,163
+Total Unappropriated Retained Earnings - January 1, 2022 ₽1,287,487,163 Net income actually earned/realized during the period: Net income (loss) during the period closed to retained earnings 11,463,042,665 Less: Non-actual/unrealized income net of tax Amount of provision for deferred tax during the period Fair value adjustment of Investment Property resulting to gain (7,018,288,875) Other unrealized gains or adjustments to the retained earnings as a result of certain transactions accounted for under PFRS (117,387,154) Add: Non-actual losses Adjustments due to deviation from PFRS/GAAP - loss Net income actually earned during the period 4,327,366,636 Less: Dividend declarations during the period (4,194,180,274) TOTAL RETAINED EARNINGS AVAILABLE FOR DIVIDEND DECLARATION, ENDING ₽1,420,673,525

-MAP SHOWING THE RELATIONSHIPS BETWEEN AND AMONG THE COMPANY AND ITS ULTIMATE PARENT COMPANY, MIDDLE PARENT, SUBSIDIARIES OR CO-SUBSIDIARIES, ASSOCIATES, WHEREVER LOCATED OR REGISTERED DECEMBER 31, 2022
+MAP SHOWING THE RELATIONSHIPS BETWEEN AND AMONG THE COMPANY AND ITS ULTIMATE PARENT COMPANY, MIDDLE PARENT, SUBSIDIARIES OR CO-SUBSIDIARIES, ASSOCIATES, WHEREVER LOCATED OR REGISTERED DECEMBER 31, 2023

-SUPPLEMENTARY SCHEDULE OF FINANCIAL ASSETS DECEMBER 31, 2022
+SUPPLEMENTARY SCHEDULE OF FINANCIAL ASSETS DECEMBER 31, 2023

-The Company does not have financial assets classified under available-for-sale, fair value through profit or loss and held to maturity as of December 31, 2022.
+The Company does not have financial assets classified under available-for-sale, fair value through profit or loss and held to maturity as of December 31, 2023.

-SUPPLEMENTARY SCHEDULE OF AMOUNTS RECEIVABLE FROM DIRECTORS, OFFICERS, EMPLOYEES, RELATED PARTIES, AND PRINCIPAL STOCKHOLDERS (OTHER THAN RELATED PARTIES) DECEMBER 31, 2022
+SUPPLEMENTARY SCHEDULE OF AMOUNTS RECEIVABLE FROM DIRECTORS, OFFICERS, EMPLOYEES, RELATED PARTIES, AND PRINCIPAL STOCKHOLDERS (OTHER THAN RELATED PARTIES) DECEMBER 31, 2023

-The Company does not have amounts receivable from directors, officers, employees, related parties and principal stockholders (other than related parties) above \$\mathbb{P}1.00\$ million or 1% of total assets as of December 31, 2022.
+The Company does not have amounts receivable from directors, officers, employees, related parties and principal stockholders (other than related parties) above \$\mathbb{P}1.00\$ million or 1% of total assets as of December 31, 2023.